School Group Sport Fishing Program

 Submit email address for notification of next years drawing.

-The School Group Application process is currently open
+The School Group Application process is currently closed

 At any time during the year, whether your group was selected for a Sport Fishing Education program or not, please consider taking advantage of one of our Fishing Equipment Loaner Programs.
 See below for more information on our Rod Loaner Program and our Backyard Bass Casting Box.